acousticrobot/FlyPaper/README.md

 ----

 ## FlyPaper TODO next up:
-  * color handling cleanup.
-Would like to add additional color sets.
   * better organization of layers [background layer | stage layer array [] | info layer ]
   * add better timing functionality
   * ability to add information into flypaper section of the info panel.